Modular Layout and Design vs. Hardware Cloning

 Using the right modular hardware design tools alleviates the need to redesign proven hardware and allows developers to focus on designing their system’s functionality.
 Taking a modular design approach allows a developer to mix and match the components they need to provide their desired functionality, ultimately reducing development time for these types of systems.
 Rather than adapting a traditional PCB design tool to modular hardware design, using the right design tools with built-in electrical and mechanical models for computing modules allows anyone to create high quality embedded systems quickly and easily.

-Modular Layout and Design with Geppetto
+Modular Layout and Design with Upverter

-Geppetto is an online platform that allows you to design your board and then order the production-ready board within a few days.
+Upverter (previously known as Geppetto) is an online platform that allows you to design your board and then order the production-ready board within a few days.
 This industrial platform is ideal for building embedded solutions from fully functional COMs and modules.
 Because the electrical connections between different COMs are already defined for the user, this allows novice and experienced developers to create an embedded board in a fraction of the time required to clone an existing product.

-Unlike conventional EDA tools, Geppetto doesn’t force you to make a traditional schematic, where you connect resistors, capacitors, and integrated circuits into a complete diagram.
+Unlike conventional EDA tools, Upverter doesn’t force you to make a traditional schematic, where you connect resistors, capacitors, and integrated circuits into a complete diagram.
 Instead, it leverages existing modules with well-defined electrical connections.
 You can focus on your boards form and functionality, rather than forcing you into the finer aspects of PCB design.
-Geppetto also notifies you of connection errors, overlapping modules, and open connections in a graphical browser-based interface, allowing you to easily make corrections to your layout.
+Upverter also notifies you of connection errors, overlapping modules, and open connections in a graphical browser-based interface, allowing you to easily make corrections to your layout.

 The modular design approach is not new, and neither is cloning, but the modular approach has been heavily adopted by the engineering community, and modular layout is becoming a driver for significant innovation in the embedded systems industry.
-The modular design tools in Geppetto allow designers with any level of experience to create customized, fully modular single-board computers from a broad range of standard COMs.
+The modular design tools in Upverter allow designers with any level of experience to create customized, fully modular single-board computers from a broad range of standard COMs.
 All these tools are available in a browser-based design interface that allows you to create fully functional modular hardware systems and quickly plan for production.